2 Tested Ways to Record and Create Your Own Ringtone for iPhone 13/12/11

 Step 1 At first, you have to make sure that iTunes on your phone and computer are in sync.
 After converting the recorded ringtone to M4R format, you can launch iTunes on your computer and click the Tone button under the iPhone menu.
 Then you can drag and drop the M4R files to it.

-Step 2Open the Settings app on your iPhone and choose the Sound&Haptics option.
-Then click the Ringtone button and choose the recorded ringtone you just add to iTunes.
+Step 2Open the Settings app on your iPhone and tap the Sound&Haptics option.
+Then tap the Ringtone button and choose the recorded ringtone you just add to iTunes.

 2.Export Recorded Audio Memo as A Ringtone through GarageBand

-Step 1 Launch GarageBand on your iPhone and import the recorded ringtone into the audio track.
+Step 1 Launch GarageBand on your iPhone.
+Import the recorded ringtone into the audio track.
 You can also cut the ringtone and edit it with sound effects freely.
 Then long-press the audio file and choose the Share button to save the files as a ringtone.
+Or you can record a voice on GarageBand to create a unique ringtone.

 Step 2After you save the voice memo as a ringtone, a window will pop up to ask you what this file is used for.
-Just choose the Use Sound as option and click the Standard Ringtone button to set it as the call ringtone.
-You can also select the Assign to Contact to set the special ringtone for a certain person.
+Just use the Use Sound as option and click the Standard Ringtone button to set it as the call ringtone.
+You can also tap the Assign to Contact button to set the special ringtone for a certain person.

 Part 3: FAQs of Recording A Ringtone for iPhone